 But it also began to take its toll.
 I knew if I didn’t stop these feelings, that I was going to prematurely age.
-I knew something had to give and I was the only one who could make that happen.
-I stopped liking waking up dreading my day.
-I didn’t like how I met my kids with exhaustion and fear, I didn’t like that every day felt like the one before, and I couldn’t imagine going on day after day with this same sort of dread and frustration.
+Something had to give and I was the only one who could make that happen.
+The day got better because I stopped waking up dreading it.
+I didn’t like how I was meeting my kids with exhaustion and fear, I didn’t like that every day felt like the one before, and I couldn’t imagine going on day after day with this same sort of dread and frustration.

 What I did:

-- I decided I was going to stop pushing myself and see what happened.
+- A decision: I was going to stop pushing myself and see what happened.

 - I was going to give the ex, the benefit of the doubt knowing that if push came to shove, it would fall in my lap anyway.

-- I chose to be pleasant, not because anyone was deserving, but because I liked myself that way better.
+- Chose to be pleasant.
+Not because anyone was deserving, but because I liked myself that way better.

 - I decided that if I was going to be in NYC, I had better start exploring it again.

-- I figured that if I was going to have a future relationship with my kids, I’d better stop expecting them to show up perfect too.
+- No one is perfect.
+I figured that if I was going to have a future relationship with my kids, I’d better stop expecting them to show up perfect too.

 I didn’t decide to have faith and trust because all of sudden what happened didn’t matter, I decided to take the risk because the alternative became unbearable.
 I will never forget.
 But I no longer need to define myself by that experience.